 If you do not have this, please speak to British Council Indonesia Foundation examination staff well in advance of your exams.

 A Statement of Entry is a document that confirms your exam registration.
 It will include a list of your chosen subjects and the exam dates for each module, as well as your name, date of birth and school.
-You should receive your Statement of Entry through email three weeks before your exams.
+You should receive your Statement of Entry through email a week before your exams.